blockchain-insights/blockchain-data-subnet/docs/scoring_function_explanation.md

 Any participant meeting the following criteria will receive a score of 0:

 - Usage of an IP address by more than 9 miners
-- Usage of a memgraph instance by more than 9 miners
 - Usage of a cold key by more than 9 miners

 As our subnet expands to encompass other blockchains, we're devising a gradual reduction in this number to facilitate an increase in the number of memgraph instances.

-## Important Notes:
+## Score 0 if one of theses metrics are not met:

 It's crucial to be aware that:

-- A range of blocks less than 400'000 will result in a score of 0.
+- A range of blocks less than 800'000 will result in a score of 0.

 - A timeout response will result in a score of 0.

+- Incorrect response to a query give a score of 0.

 - The weights and the minimum range of blocks can be modified as network capabilities increase

+## Uptime

+Uptime is calculated on the time that a miner answer a query of any type and gives an exact value to the query.

+Eachtime a miner timeout or gives an incorrect answer it's considered down and will be up only when the next query will not timeout and give a correct value

+An Average of the following metrics are averaged:
+- Uptime for the last 24 hours
+- Uptime for the last week (7 days)
+- Uptime for the last Month (30 days)

 ## Deep Dive